Randy Ruiz: Toronto Blue Jays

 Ruiz was called up to the Blue Jays major league roster on August 11, replacing Alex Ríos, who was claimed on waivers by the Chicago White Sox.
 Toronto was in New York at the time, to face the New York Yankees at the new Yankee Stadium, only a few blocks from where Ruiz had grown up.
-After striking out in his first at bat, Randy hit his first home run of 2009 with the Toronto Blue Jays.
+After striking out in his first at bat, Ruiz hit his first home run as a Blue Jay off Yankees pitcher Joba Chamberlain in the third inning of a 7–5 loss.
 Ruiz duplicated the feat the next day, homering in the second inning off ex-Jay A. J. Burnett.
-On September 6, 2009, in a game against the New York Yankees, former Blue Jay Josh Towers threw a ball up and in, that ran into Ruiz, and hit him in the face.
+On September 6, in a home game against the Yankees, former Blue Jay Josh Towers threw a ball up and in that hit Ruiz in the face.
 He walked off on his own power, receiving a standing ovation and waving to the crowd.
-Randy Ruiz finished the 2009 season (in which he played only 33 games) with 10 HR, 17 RBI, and a batting average of .313.
+He finished the 2009 season batting .313 with 10 home runs and 17 RBI in 33 games.

-Ruiz entered 2010 Spring Training within Major League Baseball with the Toronto Blue Jays and started strong.
-Entering opening day, Ruiz was actively listed on the 25-man roster.
-However, as the season continued, he saw less and less at bats.
-In May 2010, Ruiz had asked for his release from the Blue Jay organization due to a larger contract offering.
+Ruiz returned to the Blue Jays for the 2010 season, and was included on the team's Opening Day roster.
+However, he struggled to begin the season, batting just .150 with a home run in 13 games.
+In May 2010, Ruiz asked for his release from the Blue Jays organization due to receiving a contract offer in Japan.

 Tohoku Rakuten Eagles

-He was granted his release on May 19, 2010, subsequently signing a contract with the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball (NPB) where he was on the active roster.

-On November 29, 2011, he became free agent.
+After being granted his release from Toronto on May 19, 2010, Ruiz subsequently signed a one-year, $493,000 contract with the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball (NPB).
+In 81 games with the Eagles, he batted .266 with 12 home runs and 38 RBI.
+On November 29, 2011, he became a free agent.

+Arizona Diamondbacks

+On March 7, 2012, Ruiz signed a minor league contract with the Arizona Diamondbacks.
+He was optioned to the Triple-A Reno Aces, where he started strong, batting .372 with three doubles, six home runs and 23 RBI in 21 April games.
+On May 2, the Diamondbacks announced that Ruiz had been named their Minor League Player of the Month for his performance in April.
+Ruiz was released by the Diamondbacks organization on June 11.
+In 49 games with Reno, he hit .332 with 14 home runs and 53 RBI.

 Yokohama BayStars

-Ruiz played season in 2012 Yokohama DeNA BayStars for an estimated ¥15 million contract.
+After his release from the Diamondbacks, Ruiz signed with the Yokohama DeNA BayStars for an estimated ¥15 million contract.
+He played in 32 games with the BayStars, batting .210 with two home runs and 5 RBI.

 Chicago White Sox

-On January 12, 2013, Ruiz signed a minor league contract with the Chicago White Sox.
+On January 1, 2013, Ruiz signed a minor league contract with the Chicago White Sox.
+He was released on March 23.

-New York Yankees
+New York Yankees (second stint)

-On June 17, 2013, Ruiz signed a Minor League contract with the New York Yankees and was assigned to their Triple-A affiliate Scranton/Wilkes-Barre RailRiders.
-In 71 games for the Yankees Triple-A affiliate, Ruiz posted a .274 batting average and hit 17 home runs.
+On June 17, 2013, Ruiz signed a minor league contract with the New York Yankees and was assigned to their Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders.
+In 71 games for the RailRiders, Ruiz posted a .274 batting average, 17 home runs and 42 RBI.